AstraGodz/MutableContract/README.md

                             where='before')
 ```

-#### 6. Etc...
+#### 6. Add a function to a contract.

-We can also add a function to a contract by inserting it "before" the Contract itself, like:
+We can also add a function to a contract by inserting it in the Contract tail, like:

 ```python
 mut_contract.insert_code_at(mut_contract.token.Contract.tail,